claryzw/azure-devops-pipeline/README.md

 This project taught me that DevOps work goes well beyond writing YAML files.
 These are the real lessons I took away from it.

 **Credential management needs a system.** I tore down and redeployed infrastructure between phases to save free tier credits.
 This broke role assignments and rotated ACR credentials every time.
-I had to build a recovery process: recreate the resource group, redeploy Bicep, reassign the Contributor role, and reset the service principal secret.
+I had to build a recovery process: recreate the resource group, redeploy IaC, reassign the Contributor role, and reset the service principal secret.
+I also learned the hard way that the Azure CLI caches old service principal credentials in `service_principal_entries.bin` and will silently use them over your user login until you run `az logout` and `az account clear`.

 **YAML indentation matters more than you think.** Two separate indentation errors caused "no jobs were run" failures.
 The pipeline just silently did nothing because one space was off.
 After the second time, I learned that downloading a clean generated file is more reliable than editing YAML by hand.

 **Always read the actual error.** When OpenTelemetry telemetry was not showing up in Application Insights, I spent time looking for a code bug.
 The real cause was a platform limitation.
 The F1 free tier sets `alwaysOn: false`, which means the container shuts down before the telemetry buffer gets a chance to flush.
 The code was fine.
 My assumption was wrong.

 **Security has to be part of the build.** My first Trivy scan found 82 vulnerabilities in the Docker image.
 I updated Flask, removed build tools from the production image, and switched to a non-root user.
 The re-scan came back with zero HIGH/CRITICAL findings.
 Because Trivy runs in CI, every future push gets checked automatically.

+**Provider versions are not just numbers.** When I rebuilt the infrastructure in Terraform, the `azurerm` v4.x provider had moved Docker registry credentials out of `app_settings` and into the `application_stack` block.
+Most online tutorials still show the old pattern and would have failed silently.
+Lesson: always read the provider upgrade notes before copying examples from blog posts.

+**Some Azure resources are invisible.** Application Insights auto-creates a hidden Smart Detection action group that Terraform does not manage.
+It blocked my `terraform destroy` because the resource group still "contained" something Terraform did not know about.
+The fix was adding `prevent_deletion_if_contains_resources = false` to the provider features block.
+Real infrastructure has ghosts that are not in your state file.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>